4-H Photography Contest Judging

 Judging for the NC 4-H Photography Contest is performed by NC State University Communications and CALS Communications.
 These departments are staffed by communications professionals who are accustomed to creating and/or using photographic images as part of their own work.

-Here is information about the criteria the judges use when choosing the winners of this contest.
+Information the judges use when choosing the winners of this contest.

 Relevancy to Category Topic – Is the photo an obvious illustration of the category in which it is entered?
 If the picture doesn’t tell us, does the information on the entry form make it clear how the subject fits the category?